Suggestion: Watch the 5 minutes video tutorial before reading this article

 Japan is one of the most popular investment destinations for international corporations and individual property buyers.
 Being one of a few developed countries in APAC, it’s not strange.

-Foreigners find Japan as safe and ownership regulations are both transparent and favourable, which is not often the case in many other APAC countries, especially in Southeast Asia.
+Foreigners find Japan as safe and ownership regulations are both transparent and favorable, which is not often the case in many other APAC countries, especially in Southeast Asia.

-However, before you buy real estate in Japan, it’s important that you understand the property market outlook, how high property taxes are, if you can get a property loans as a foreigner, about property prices, and more.
+Before you buy real estate in Japan, it’s important that you understand the property market outlook, how high property taxes are, if you can get a property loan as a foreigner, and more.

 In this article, you’ll learn the following:

 - Can foreigners buy apartments and houses in Japan?

 - Can foreigners buy land in Japan?

 - The Process when Buying Property in Japan